yireo/yireo-slides/slides/yireo/magento-love-and-hate.md

 ---
 # Tips for a better stack
-~ Focus on fewer JS & CSS (like with Hyvä or a PWA)
-~ Use composer replacements to skin down Magento
+~ Focus on fewer JS & CSS (with Hyvä being a good example) ~ Use composer replacements to strip what you don't need ~ Carefully choose your 3rd party extensions
-~ Dive into Magewire because it is fun
-~ Carefully choose your 3rd party extensions
 ~ Carefully choose to build it your own or not
 ~ Beware of strange core decisions, & bad extensions